apache/apisix/docs/en/latest/plugins/google-logging.md

 ## Name

-`google-logging` plugin is used to send the access log of `Apache APISIX` to the [Google Cloud Logging Service](https://cloud.google.com/logging/).
+`google-cloud-logging` plugin is used to send the access log of `Apache APISIX` to the [Google Cloud Logging Service](https://cloud.google.com/logging/).

-This plugin provides the ability to push Log data as a batch to Google Cloud logging Service.
+This plugin provides the ability to push log data as a batch to Google Cloud logging Service.

 For more info on Batch-Processor in Apache APISIX please refer:
 [Batch-Processor](../batch-processor.md)